andrewcoggins/TradingPlatform/README.md

 ## To Use

-for general inquiries about TP, please <acoggins38@gmail.com>.
+You can track bugs [here](https://github.com/andrewcoggins/TradingPlatform/issues).
+For general inquiries about TP, please reach out to <acoggins38@gmail.com>.

+Thanks, and happy trading!